GuyMitchy/UC-Expert-Patient/README.md

    - Solution: Moved database intialisation to send message function.
    - Result: Improved code organization, seperation of concerns, maintainability and readabilty.
    - Future improvement: Move RAG initialisation to chat window load to decrease wait time for first message response.

+4. Bug - "Midnight"
+  - Intital issue: "midnight shows as time for all food entries, followed by the correct user entered time"
+  - Solution: Altered datetime field in model to date fieled only
+  - Result: Only user entered time appears
 <br>
 <br>
 </details>